reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

 ### Diamond Syntax with Inner Anonymous Classes
 Before Java 9 we couldn't use a diamond operator inside the inner anonymous class.

-For our example, we will create an abstract class `AppendingString`.
+For our example, we will create an abstract class `StringAppender`.
 It has only one method that appends two strings with `-` between them.
 Since this is an abstract class, we will use the anonymous class for providing the implementation for the `append()` method:
 ```java
 public abstract static class StringAppender<T>{